Among the latest clean energy innovations, the Earth battery is perhaps the most accessible.

 After you connect the electrodes to a copper wire, you can hook the battery up to your home’s lighting system circuit.

 The same installation process applies to small earth batteries.
-The only difference is that instead of planting a series of electrodes into the ground, small single-cell earth batteries will usually only require a cathode (such as a galvanised nail or chicken wire), an anode (such as a graphite cloth), and a container full of soil or compost.
+The only difference is that instead of planting a series of electrodes into the ground, small single-cell earth batteries will usually only require a cathode (such as a galvanized nail or chicken wire), an anode (such as a graphite cloth), and a container full of soil or compost.

 An earth battery installation at your home can help you reduce your electricity bill, and maybe even your carbon footprint.
 It’s a free energy source that’s ideal for off-grid living, wherever you may be.